Jake Burger Player Props: White Sox vs. Rays

 - The pitching staff for the Rays has a collective nine K/9, which ranks 14th in the league.

-- The Rays allow the first-fewest home runs in baseball (15 total, 0.6 per game).
+- Rays pitchers combine to allow 17 home runs (0.6 per game), the least in baseball.

-- Eflin (3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched) gets the start for the Rays, his fourth of the season.
+- Faucher makes the start for the Rays, his fourth of the season.
+He is 0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched.

-- The righty's most recent appearance came on Sunday against the Chicago White Sox, when he went five innings, surrendering one earned run while allowing three hits.
+- In his most recent time out on Wednesday, the right-hander threw two innings against the Houston Astros, allowing one earned run while surrendering one hit.

-- In three games this season, the 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings.
-Opponents are hitting .242 against him.
+- The 27-year-old has put up a 5.68 ERA and 7.1 strikeouts per nine innings in seven games this season, while giving up a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.